jtbennett/create-ts-project/README.md

 # Create TypeScript Project ![Build](https://github.com/jtbennett/create-ts-project/workflows/Build/badge.svg?branch=main)

-Create TypeScript monorepo projects with [project references](https://www.typescriptlang.org/docs/handbook/project-references.html), [jest](https://jestjs.io/), [eslint](https://eslint.org/) and [prettier](https://prettier.io/); an automated lint/test/build on every push to GitHub; and an (optional) automated publish to npm on every push of a version tag to GitHub.
+Create TypeScript Project generates a ready-for-dev monorepo for projects using [TypeScript project references](https://www.typescriptlang.org/docs/handbook/project-references.html), [yarn](https://yarnpkg.com) (v2), [jest](https://jestjs.io/), [eslint](https://eslint.org/) and [prettier](https://prettier.io/).

+The generated repo includes scripts to help manage dependencies between packages in the repo.
+And it includes GitHub Actions for lint/test/build on every push or PR, publishing modules to NPM, and packaging NodeJS apps in Docker images.

-**The short version: It's like Create React App for TypeScript monorepos, with scripts for CI and package publishing thrown in.**
+**The short version: It's like Create React App for TypeScript monorepos, with (optional) continuous integration, package publishing, and Docker-based deployment also ready-to-use.**

 If you have questions or something doesn't "just work", feel free to [submit an issue](https://github.com/jtbennett/create-ts-project/issues/new).
 You can find me on Twitter [@jtbennett](https://twitter.com/jtbennett).